jakhsu/multitrack/README.md

 The scroll position acts as a playhead across parallel tracks.
 Each step has a duration (in viewport-heights), and the engine calculates opacity values for every step at every scroll position.

-## Core concepts
+## Features

 ### Multi-track timeline

-Like a video editor (Premiere Pro, Final Cut), each track maintains its own independent cursor:
+Like a video editor (Premiere Pro, Final Cut), each track maintains its own independent cursor.
+Steps on different tracks overlap freely — adding or removing steps on one track doesn't affect others.

 ```
 main track:  [intro:0-3][feature:3-8][outro:8-11]